jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-14-dbt-pizza-shop-6/index.md

     name: app-network
 ```

-Before we deploy the Airflow services, we need to create staging tables - see [Part 5](/blog/2024-03-07-dbt-pizza-shop-5) for details about the prerequisite step.
+Before we deploy the Airflow services, we need to create staging tables and insert initial records.
+It can be achieved by executing a Python script ([insert_records.py](https://github.com/jaehyeon-kim/general-demos/blob/master/dbt-athena-demo/setup/insert_records.py)) - see [Part 5](/blog/2024-03-07-dbt-pizza-shop-5) for details about the prerequisite step.
 Then the services can be started using the *docker-compose up* command.
 Note that it is recommended to specify the host user's ID as the *AIRFLOW_UID* value.
 Otherwise, Airflow can fail to launch due to insufficient permission to write logs.

 ```bash
 ## prerequisite